phluid61/internet-drafts/http2-segments/draft.md

 In and of itself, segmentation does not introduce any security concerns.
-However when used in combination with other features, such as compression, known vulnerabilities may be introduced.
+However when used in combination with other features, such as compression, known and unknown vulnerabilities may be introduced.
 See the Use of Compression in HTTP/2 ({{I-D.ietf-httpbis-http2}}, Section 10.6).

 # IANA Considerations  {#iana}